armandosrz/Learning_Python/csci523/readMe.txt

 		(1,1,left,0,3)
 		(0,0,rigth,1,4)
 		Number of trips = 7
-		Number of nodes generated: 281
+		Number of nodes generated: 176

 	5:
 		Enter cannibals and Missionaries separated by commas (3,3):
-		4,4
+		6,6
+		Enter number of seats on the boat: 4
+		Enter Limit num of generatedStates: 10000
+		Missionaries and Cannibals solution:
+		(cannibalLeft,missionaryLeft,boat,cannibalRight,missionaryRight)
+		(6,6,left,0,0)
+		(4,4,rigth,2,2)
+		(4,6,left,2,0)
+		(0,6,rigth,6,0)
+		(2,6,left,4,0)
+		(2,2,rigth,4,4)
+		(4,4,left,2,2)
+		(4,0,rigth,2,6)
+		(5,0,left,1,6)
+		(1,0,rigth,5,6)
+		(2,0,left,4,6)
+		(0,0,rigth,6,6)
+		Number of trips = 11
+		Number of nodes generated: 1721
+	6:
+		** According to wikipedia, with 3 in the boat 5 couples could cross ** ** The number of generated states is decreased so that the cannibals ** On the boat are always equal or less than the Missionaries       ** Enter cannibals and Missionaries separated by commas (3,3):
+		5,5
-		Enter number of seats on the boat: 2
+		Enter number of seats on the boat: 3
 		Enter Limit num of generatedStates: 1000
 		Missionaries and Cannibals solution:
 		(cannibalLeft,missionaryLeft,boat,cannibalRight,missionaryRight)
 		No solution.
-		Number of nodes generated: 91
+		Number of nodes generated: 176